 - Communicate with them in person and often, especially for anything related to compensation, development or performance.

-Millennials are Committed AND Leaving.
 The research shows that Millennials are committed — they are mostly getting what they need; they don’t want to leave; they want to move up in the organization.
 But being committed is not blind loyalty or staying no matter what.
-At least a third of Millennials are assessing the environment for better options.
+At least 1 in 3 Millennials are assessing the environment for better options.

 - Reduce overload and work-life imbalance — they are real issues that will drive Millennials away.

-Fundamentally, Millennials want to do interesting work, with people they enjoy, for which they are well paid — and still have enough time to live their life.
+Fundamentally, Millennials want to do interesting work, with people they enjoy, for which they are well paid — and still have enough time to live their lives.

-Which makes Millennials pretty much like the rest of us.
+Which makes them pretty much like everyone else.